lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    The final charge distribution slightly differs from the previously calculated, which was to be expected as the material was broken.
+    As expected, the final charge distribution slightly differs from the previously calculated.
     In my case, no new species was formed during the simulation, as can be seen from the *species.log* file: